 None of our directors or executive officers own any shares of our capital stock.
-The following table sets forth information with respect to the beneficial ownership of our common stock by owners of more than 5% of our common stock as of November 24, 2003.
-The person named in this table has sole voting and investment power with respect to the shares of common stock shown.
+The following table sets forth information with respect to the beneficial ownership of our common stock by owners of more than 5% of our common stock as of December 17, 2003.

-Name and Address of Beneficial Owner Number of Shares Beneficially Owned Before and After this Offering Percentage of Shares Beneficially Owned Before this Offering Percentage of Shares Beneficially Owned After this Offering Novogen Limited 140 Wicks Road North Ryde NSW 2113 Australia 49,500,000 93.1% 89.7% 46
+Name and Address of Beneficial Owner Number of Shares Beneficially Owned Before and After this Offering Percentage of Shares Beneficially Owned Before this Offering Percentage of Shares Beneficially Owned After this Offering Novogen Limited(1) 140 Wicks Road North Ryde NSW 2113 Australia 49,500,000 90.7% 87.4% OppenheimerFunds, Inc.(2) 6803 S. Tucson Way Centennial, CO 80112-3924 3,495,300(3) 6.4% 6.2%